16 Mar How to Write a Stand-Out Tech CV

 While demand for technology specialists in Australia is high and continues to rise, so too does the number of professionals competing for the best job opportunities.
-Writing a stand-out CV that not only displays your technical abilities but also highlights your soft skills can make all the difference in setting you apart from the competition.
+In these uncertain times ahead, competition for new career opportunities is likely to intensify so it is important that your CV stands out from the crowd.
+Make the most of this time by committing time to write a stand-out CV that not only displays your technical abilities but also highlights your soft skills can make all the difference in setting you apart from the competition.

 Here are three essential elements when writing your CV to ensure you are recognised in today’s highly competitive IT market.